SandyWyper/SandyDotDev/src/content/blog/shopify-image-snippet/index.md

 ---
 date: "2020-04-25"
 title: "Implementing Responsive Images In Shopify"
 description: "Using responsive image source sets shouldn't be a hassle.
-In fact with this snippet, you'll never have to think about it again."
+In fact with this snippet, you'll never have to think about it again.
+With lazy loading and lazy sizes you can deliver near perfect sized images on any screen."
 category: "Shopify"
 cover: "./framed.jpg"
 tags: